-When we send a horse down into a stretchy gait, then push him forward into a more uphill balance, then back down again, we transition between muscles over the horse’s back and hind end.
+When we send a horse down into a stretching gait, then push him forward into a more uphill balance, then back down again, we transition between muscles over the horse’s back and hind end.
 These transitions in balance improve the horse’s coordination, muscle memory, and self carriage.

 Transitions between and within gaits help to keep a horse’s back up as he prepares for the change in balance.
 Transitions within gaits are helpful to be used subtly throughout other exercises to maintain balance and engagement.

 Keeping a horse working through changes of bend has a similar effect.
 As the horse stretches the outside of his back, he flexes the muscles on his inside.
 In both transitions and bending, the horse loads and unloads power in his hind end, almost like doing push ups from behind.

-Hill work is a wonderful way to supplement any exercise program!
+Hill work is a good way to supplement most exercise programs.
 To make the most of schooling up and down different terrain, we need to focus on the horse’s bio-mechanical correctness.
 Reason being, the only way to build muscle is to utilize, stretch, and push the intended muscles.